hollasch/drives/README.md

 Pure source files are in the `src` directory.
 The `build` directory contains all of the configuration for build tools.
-For now, it just has the Visual Studio build environment, in `build/win`.
+For now, it just has the Visual Studio build environment and an `nmake`-style makefile.
 All generated build output goes to the `out` directory (it's always safe to delete the entire `out` directory).

-There's also a makefile that will build netuse, an experimental tool for now.
+The makefile just builds netuse, an experimental tool for now.

 --------------------------------------------------------------------------------